 - Called shivats in Xenozoic Tales, they make a few appearances.
 One saves Jack's life by eating an Allosaurus that has been pursuing him.
 Not on purpose, of course, Jack is too insignificant for the shivat to notice.

-- Pocket God has Chicken, a T. Rex who chases the pygmies in issue 3.
+- Pocket God has Chicken, a T. rex who chases the pygmies in issue 3.
 He falls a cliff, but comes back as a zombie in issue 9, as part of the Infestation Cross Through.
 Nooby befriends him, but has to make him leave the island.
 When the pygmies are attacked by a giant octopus in issue 11, Chicken rises out the ocean to save them.
 The two disappear under the water and haven't been seen ever since.

-- In Calvin and Hobbes, Calvin in his fantasies often imagines himself as a Tyrannosaurus gorging him on hapless humans or picking a fight with the ferocious saber-toothed tiger (Hobbes).
+- In Calvin and Hobbes, Calvin in his fantasies often imagines himself as a Tyrannosaurus gorging himself on hapless humans or picking a fight with the ferocious saber-toothed tiger (Hobbes).
 Later strips has him more accurately terrorizing other dinosaurs in the Late Cretaceous.
 Then there was also the strip where Calvin put Tyrannosaurs in F-14s.

 Films — Animation